 Analysis of the buildings within the CYFS response area indicates that building height and area represent a typical level of risk found in newer suburban communities.
 There are a limited number of large area (by square footage) buildings.
 These include big-box retail buildings and strip malls that are frequented by clientele that are unfamiliar with the emergency exits.
 There are also some industrial buildings that have large areas and employ a large number of people (e.g. Magna International, State Farm Insurance, Region of York, etc.).
 In terms of height, there are a few existing high-rise buildings in Aurora and in Newmarket.
 The number of high-rise buildings will continue to increase as development occurs as intensification within the two Towns.
+As development increases there will be more high-rise buildings which will result in increased challenges for CYFS, both in response to the building site and vertical response within the building itself.
 Ensuring all required life safety systems are in place and functioning is a priority for these occupancies.

 The demographic analysis of the CYFS response area reveals that by age category the municipalities have a slightly younger population.
 Although there is an average of 10.9% seniors versus 14.6% in the Province, the senior population is still considered a vulnerable component of the population.
 In relation, 19.1% of the CYFS response area population consists of children under the age of 14; this age group should also be considered a vulnerable component of the population.
-There were eight buildings in Aurora and twenty-one in Newmarket that were identified as vulnerable occupancies.
+The risk assessment conducted within the study identified eight buildings in Aurora and twenty-one in Newmarket as vulnerable occupancies, such as hospitals, residential care facilities and long-term care facilities.
+The OFMEM identifies 19 buildings as 'vulnerable occupancies.'
+This includes nine in Aurora and 10 in Newmarket.
 These include seniors' residences and hospitals.
 These buildings should be considered as high risk with regard to developing a pro-active fire prevention and protection program.
 Public education programs should also be developed and delivered to target these demographics.